Setting up a limited company in the UK,& things that you need to know.

-However, the main reason why business owners should be careful when claiming expenses is when claimed wrongly, they could be penalised by the revenue.
+However, the main reason why business owners should be careful when claiming expenses is when claimed wrongly, they could be penalized by the revenue.

-While there can be common expenses paid by different business such as accountancy fees, office rent, motor expenses, etc.
+While there can be common expenses paid by different businesses such as accountancy fees, office rent, motor expenses, etc.

-Expenses vary depending on the type of business, the sector or industry, mode of running the business.
+Expenses vary depending on the type of business, the sector or industry, and the mode of running the business.